open-contracting/ocdskit/docs/cli/ocds.rst

 tabulate
 --------

-Reads packages from standard input, flattens them and stores data in a relational database.
+Reads packages, records or releases from standard input and stores releases in a relational database.

 Mandatory positional arguments: